sfalmo/rasp-from-scratch/README.md

 $ docker build -t <base tag> base
 ```

+This image will be used in the next steps.
-This image is based on Fedora Linux and adds common utilities and libraries.
+It is based on Fedora Linux and adds common utilities and libraries.

 ### Build WRF

 **Change `wrf/configure.wrf.patch` so that the binaries will be compatible with your CPU type!**
 You do this by specifying appropriate `-march` and `-mtune` compiler flags, e.g. if you intend to run WRF on Intel Haswell architectures, set `-march=haswell -mtune=haswell` (cf. GNU compiler manual for available options).
 If you run WRF on the same machine you use for compilation, set `-march=native -mtune=native`.

 ```shell
 $ docker build -t <wrf tag> wrf